wikimedia/pywikibot/ROADMAP.rst

 Pending removal in Pywikibot 11
 -------------------------------

+* 8.4.0: :attr:`data.api.QueryGenerator.continuekey` will be removed in favour of
+  :attr:`data.api.QueryGenerator.modules`
 * 8.4.0: The *modules_only_mode* parameter in the :class:`data.api.ParamInfo` class, its
   *paraminfo_keys* class attribute, and its ``preloaded_modules`` property will be removed
 * 8.4.0: The *dropdelay* and *releasepid* attributes of the :class:`throttle.Throttle` class will be removed in favour of the *expiry* class attribute
 * 8.2.0: The :func:`tools.itertools.itergroup` function will be removed in favour of the :func:`backports.batched` function
-* 8.2.0: The *normalize* parameter in the :meth:`WbTime.toTimestr` and :meth:`WbTime.toWikibase`
+* 8.2.0: The *normalize* parameter in the :meth:`pywikibot.WbTime.toTimestr` and
-  methods will be removed
+  :meth:`pywikibot.WbTime.toWikibase` methods will be removed
 * 8.1.0: The inheritance of the :exc:`exceptions.NoSiteLinkError` exception from
   :exc:`exceptions.NoPageError` will be removed
 * 8.1.0: The ``exceptions.Server414Error`` exception is deprecated in favour of the